Bump on Gums: Causes and Treatment

-Bumps on gums can be quite alarming, but understanding their causes, symptoms, and treatment options can help ease your worries and guide you towards appropriate action.
+A bump on gums can be scary.
+But understanding the causes, symptoms, and treatment options can help ease your worries and guide you towards appropriate action.

-A bump in the mouth refers to any abnormal swelling that develops on the gum tissue.
-These bumps can vary in size, shape, color, and texture.
-Depending on the underlying cause, bumps on gums may be accompanied by symptoms such as pain, tenderness, swelling, and bleeding.
+A bump in the mouth is any abnormal swelling that develops on the gum tissue.
+These bumps can be different sizes, shapes, colors, and textures.
+Depending on the cause, bumps on gums can also be a sign of other symptoms, such as pain, tenderness, swelling, and bleeding.

 Common Types of Bumps on Gums